Unit 2: Authorizations

 Emergency services are reimbursed without authorization in cases where a prudent layperson believed that an emergency medical condition existed.

-If the emergency condition results in an inpatient admission, the hospital is asked to obtain an authorization within forty-eight (48) hours of the admission or as soon as the necessary clinical information is available (except in New York where a notification is required but an authorization is not).
+If the emergency condition results in an inpatient admission, the hospital is asked to obtain an authorization within 48 hours of the admission or as soon as the necessary clinical information is available (except in New York where a notification is required but an authorization is not).

 Emergency Transportation